jesseduffield/lazygit/docs/Config.md

     replace: '[$1] '
 ```

 If you want repository-specific prefixes, you can map them with `commitPrefixes`.
-If you have both `commitPrefixes` defined and an entry in `commitPrefixes` for the current repo, the `commitPrefixes` entry is given higher precidence.
+If you have both `commitPrefixes` defined and an entry in `commitPrefixes` for the current repo, the `commitPrefixes` entry is given higher precedence.
 Repository folder names must be an exact match.

 ```yaml
 git: